This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 2. Processed meat

 Processed meat is any type of meat that has been smoked, cured, salted, dried or canned in order to enhance its flavor or extend its shelf life.
-Some of the most common examples include cold cuts, bacon, salami, sausage and beef jerky.
+Some of the most common examples include cold cuts, bacon, salami, sausage, hot dogs and beef jerky.

-Not only was processed meat recently classified as carcinogenic by the World Health Organization, but it can contribute to inflammation as well.
-Studies show that eating more processed meat may be tied to higher levels of CRP, a marker that is used to measure inflammation in the body.
+Not only was processed meat relatively recently classified as carcinogenic by the World Health Organization, but it can contribute to inflammation as well.
+Studies have shown that eating more processed meat may be tied to higher levels of CRP, a marker that is used to measure inflammation in the body.

 3. Alcohol

 Although certain types of alcohol (like red wine) can actually be beneficial in moderation, excessive alcohol consumption is a major risk factor for inflammation.
-Studies show that drinking high amounts of alcohol can increase certain inflammatory markers, including CRP.
+Studies have shown that drinking high amounts of alcohol can increase certain inflammatory markers, including CRP.

 What’s more, alcohol intake can also ramp up the risk of leaky gut syndrome, a condition in which toxins and food particles leak from the digestive tract into the blood, causing widespread inflammation.